Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Theoretical breakdown point under general model setups

-In this section, we investigate the asymptotic breakdown properties of the MSD functional for independent and identically distributed data.
-The results pertaining to the MDPDE will then follow from the same with $\lambda = 0$.
-Also, with $\alpha = 0$, the S-divergence family reduces to the power divergence family.
-Hence, this general result also provides a lower bound to the asymptotic breakdown of the minimum power divergence estimator (including MLE as it is the minimum KL-divergence estimator) under a wide range of situations.
+In this section, we investigate the asymptotic breakdown properties of the MSD functional.
+The results pertaining to the MDPDE and the minimum power divergence functional will then follow from these general results with $\lambda = 0$ and $\alpha = 0$ respectively.